JuanLinaresOrihuela/CodePath-Prework/README.md

 Submitted by: Juan Linares Orihuela

 Color Time is an app that changes the background color randomly when the user taps the button color time.
-This Apps could be use as a fidgeting app, that way the user can find some entertainment and awesome colors while tapping the screen.
+This app could be used as a fidgeting app, that way the user can find some entertainment and awesome colors while tapping the screen.

 Time spent: 3 hours spent in total